 Touchplan’s Insights allows owners, construction executives, project managers and superintendents to review accurate, real-time project metrics all the way down to the field level, enabling them to proactively manage and mitigate scheduling risks for a single project or across a portfolio of projects.
 The data measured provides a fantastic opportunity to identify areas for improvement and head off problems before they get big.

-More specifically the data that is captured via the Percent Promises Complete (PPC) feature in Touchplan makes it apparent to all the members of a construction project team that various elements are being tracked allowing all to see any trends or issues and make changes to mitigate them.
+More specifically the data that is captured via the Percent Plan Complete (PPC) feature in Touchplan makes it apparent to all the members of a construction project team that various elements are being tracked allowing all to see any trends or issues and make changes to mitigate them.